 It is important that the money be secured in a way that it is spent only on investing, keeping investments away from money that is intended for bills is the best way to insure that you still have money to live but that you are still able to invest properly.
 After securing your money for the initial investment it is key to decide which precious metal you want to invest in.
 Gold is historically the best investment for those that are looking for a quick or rapid return.
 The price of gold has skyrocketed in the past few years and is now sitting at a historic high of around $1600 per ounce.
 Though this is the quickest way to make big bucks, it does take a bit more capitol to get started than other precious metals.

 For those that are just starting out it may be beneficial to buy something like silver to start off your portfolio.
-Though silver is around $300 per ounce, it is not quite as pricey as gold which makes it a great starter metal.
+Though the silver price is typically $20-$30, it is not quite as pricey as gold which makes it a great starter metal.
 After deciding which metal to invest in it is important to decide where your precious metals will come from.
 There are a few different ways to secure your investment, you can purchase from a broker, purchase from stores, or even purchase from online auction sites.
 With purchases that are not through a broker it is crucial that authenticity be assured prior to purchase.

 With things like pawn shops and jewelry stores there is always the guarantee the metal is real and that it is not filled, plated, or even imitation.
 Buying from a reputable shop is always best as you can always take purchases back if a problem occurs.
 Buying from a shop that has a jeweler on staff is always best as they are able to accurately weigh and measure the quality of any precious metal that is being sold.
 For those that want to purchase online there is a great risk that these metals may not be pure.
 In this case it is always best to take the time to ask lots of questions about things like providence, weight, and purity to make sure that the metals you are getting are authentic.